 These are some of the few research potentials that we came across during the studies and analysis.
-The main problem with intensive intelligent technique usage is the But different computational expensiveness. with parallelization technologies, cloud computing, big data analytics etc, this problem is solved and can be easily implemented in research labs.
+The main problem with intensive intelligent technique usage is the computational expensiveness.
+But with different parallelization technologies, cloud computing, big data analytics etc, this problem is solved and can be easily implemented in research labs.
 Plagiarism reduces the amount of effective original pieces of work.
 The tendency of people to copy things increases, if it is not detected properly and punished.
 Thus to ensure the protection of the original work of ethical researchers, a detection system with intelligent algorithm application is highly needed.